vitalets/playwright-bdd/docs/reporters/cucumber.md

 Navigate to the concrete reporter for the usage details.

 #### Automatic screenshots / videos / traces
 Playwright-bdd fully supports [auto attaching screenshots, videos and traces](https://playwright.dev/docs/test-use-options#recording-options) to all Cucumber reports.
-No special action neede from your side.
+No special action needed from your side.

-<details><summary>Example HTML report with auto-attchments</summary>
+<details><summary>Example HTML report with auto-attachments</summary>

 ![html report](./_media/html-report-attachments.png)